Young Serengeti cat sitting on white background

 Serengeti

-The Serengeti was bred to resemble a domestic version of the Serval wild cat.
-As you’d expect, these felines are super athletic and require a lot of daily exercise and play time–which means you’ll also need a large living situation and at least one sizable cat tree.
-While these cats can be a little shy at first, once they bond with a human, they are super loyal.
+As you’d expect, these felines are super athletic and require a lot of daily exercise and playtime, which means you’ll also need a roomy living situation and at least one sizable cat tree.
+While these cats can be a little shy at first, they are super loyal once they bond with a human.
 The breed also has a reputation for being very vocal!
+Developed in the late 1990s, the Serengeti cat is a relatively recent addition to feline breeds.

 Serengeti History